bioinformatics-group/TooT-SC/readme.md

 [8] other Organonitrogen compound
 [9] nucleotide
 [10] Organic heterocyclic
-[11] Miscellaneous
+[11] Miscellaneous.

-Details on ChEBI mapping is found under Substrate_ChEBI.csv file
+Details on ChEBI mapping is found on Substrate_ChEBI.csv file.

 Input: transporter proteins sequences in Fasta format
 Output: the substrate class with highest probability, and the probabilities of the other classes.